AliCelikay/10-ali-Team-Profile-Generator/psuedocode.md

 12) set: var managerCardInfo = managerRenderFunction(); // this function is from the manager class
         // the var stores the renderCard string literal

+13) call firstQuestion(); // this will allow return to main menu

-13) return; and repeat for E and I
+14) return; and repeat for E and I

-14) for: case 'Exit'
+15) for: case 'Exit'
     return a writeFile??